takfarine/TanhRelu-Hybrid-Activation-TraHA-/README.md

 ## 🚀 Introduction

-Activation functions, typically denoted as \( f(x) \), play a pivotal role in neural networks.
-They breathe non-linearity between layers, letting the network fathom intricate patterns in the data.
-While `tanh` and `ReLU` have been mainstream choices, each comes with its pros and cons. **TanhRelu Hybrid Activation (TraHA)** merges the strengths of both these functions.
+Activation functions, typically denoted as \( f(x) \), are pivotal in neural networks.
+They inject non-linearity between layers, empowering the network to unravel intricate patterns in the data. `tanh` and `ReLU` have historically been mainstream choices, each boasting its set of pros and cons. **TanhRelu Hybrid Activation (TraHA)** seamlessly merges the virtues of both functions and presents itself as a promising candidate, especially for architectures like the GRU.

 ## 📐 Mathematical Definition

-For an input \( x \) to the activation function, TraHA is articulated as:
+For an input \( x \) into the activation function, TraHA is defined as:

 \[
 f(x) = \alpha \times \tanh(x) + \beta \times \max(0, x)